Strelts0v/ViGi/README.md

 # ViGi
-This web app is represent social network for developers, engineers etc.
+This web app is represented social network for developers, engineers etc.